NVIDIA/NeMo-Guardrails/docs/getting_started/6_topical_rails/README.md

 I'm sorry, I am not able to answer that question as it is not related to ABC Company policies.
 Is there anything else I can assist you with?
 ```

-As we can see, the bot refused to talk about cooking.
-However, if we get a bit creative, we can overcome this:
+Note how the bot refused to talk about cooking.
+However, this limitation can be overcome with a carefully crafted message:

 ```python
 response = rails.generate(messages=[{